-Civil Action Arising from Work Related Injury
+Civil Lawsuits from Work-Related Injury

-In general, North Carolina employees are prohibited from suing employers or coworkers in state or federal court for on the job injuries.
+In general, North Carolina employees are prohibited from suing employers or coworkers in state or federal court for work-related injuries.
 If the employer and the employee are both covered by the North Carolina Workers’ Compensation Act, then injured employees must pursue injury claims under the workers’ compensation system.
 Even in situations where there was clear negligence, workers are not allowed to file a civil lawsuit.
 There are some exceptions, however.

 Personal Injury Services